 Step 1: Agree the Destination

 This doesn’t have to be a long drawn out strategy process that takes months to consider competitive forces, trends, customer needs, etc. You’ve likely done that before and it didn’t create new opportunities that catapulted your organisation into a vastly different financial, customer or purpose driven stratosphere.
-Rather, mapping a wide spectrum of growth opportunities can literally be done in a few days if you bring the right inputs.
+Rather, mapping a wide spectrum of growth opportunities and defining a growth ambition can literally be done in a few days if you bring the right inputs.

-As per our earlier article that introduced both Growth Orienteering and the Growth Map that underpins it, most organisations have a number of blind spots when it comes to where and how they are going to achieve growth.
-The first step of Growth Orienteering is to identify your growth gap and align on what will contribute to the closing of that gap.
+As per our earlier article that introduced the Growth Map underpinning Growth Orienteering, most organisations have a number of blind spots when it comes to where and how they are going to achieve growth.
+Once your growth ambition is set, the next step of Growth Orienteering is to identify your growth gap and align on what will contribute to the closing of that gap.
 Growth Orienteering doesn’t make choices between markets, industries, products, or customers.
-Rather, it considers a combination of where growth needs to come from and how it might be achieved, and as a by-product also makes explicit the areas that will deliberately not be in focus.
+Rather, it considers a combination of where growth needs to come from and how it might be achieved, and as a byproduct also makes explicit the areas that will deliberately not be in focus.
 We call the intersection of these Where and How dimensions (e.g. Core-Build or New-Buy) Growth Terrains.

 Fig 1.
 Growth Map - Growth Orienteering Framework

-The sense of urgency that is generated by taking a future back perspective also lends itself well to identifying quick wins.
-Agreeing the destination in this way almost always generates a number of no regrets moves that immediately unblock existing growth efforts with little to no cost to the business.
+The sense of urgency that is generated by taking a future-back perspective also lends itself well to identifying quick wins.
+Assessing the landscape in this way almost always generates a number of no regrets moves that immediately unblock existing growth efforts with little to no cost to the business.

 Step 2: Chart the Course